4rkal/blog/content/posts/feathernero.md

 ---
-title: "Ultimate Monero ColdStorage Guide (Feather X Anonero)"
+title: Ultimate Monero ColdStorage Guide (Feather X Anonero)
 date: 2023-12-14T21:00:30+03:00
-description: "In this comprehensive guide, I will walk you through the process of easily setting up Monero cold storage using an old computer and your smartphone, using animated QR codes.
-No USB needed!"
+description: In this comprehensive guide, I will walk you through the process of easily setting up Monero cold storage using an old computer and your smartphone, using animated QR codes.
+No USB needed!
+tags:
+  - "crypto"
 ---

 In this comprehensive guide, I will walk you through the process of easily setting up Monero cold storage using an old computer and your smartphone, using animated QR codes.
 No USB needed!